 What is Forex Trading?

-Forex trading or Forex Trading means actually buying or selling one against the other for speculative purposes, out of necessity (trade) or for protection against currency risk.
+Forex Trading or currency trading means actually buying or selling one against the other for speculative purposes, out of necessity (trade) or for protection against currency risk.
 Forex traders are trying to take advantage of fluctuations in exchange rates between 2 currencies, speculating whether the value of one currency, such as the pound, will rise or fall relative to another, such as the US dollar.
 The most popular global forex trading platform is MetaTrader 5 offered by most forex brokers today.

 With over 5 trillion dollars in foreign currency traded daily worldwide, the foreign exchange market is the most traded in the world, making it an extremely liquid and dynamic market.